satijalab/azimuth/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SeuratMapper v0.0.0.9005
+# Azimuth v0.0.0.9007

 <!-- badges: start -->

 [![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://github.com/mojaveazure/seurat-mapper)
 <!-- badges: end -->

-SeuratMapper is a Shiny app demonstrating a query-reference mapping algorithm for single-cell data.
+Azimuth is a Shiny app demonstrating a query-reference mapping algorithm for single-cell data.
 The reference data accompanying the app and the algorithms used are described [in our publication](Seurat%204%20biorxiv%20link).

 We have made an instance of the app available for public use, [available